 Before you jump in and pack for your Dubrovnik vacation, you need to know several things beforehand to make the holiday less stressful and avoid extra expenses.

 Check out the sea temperatures – Dubrovnik, undoubtedly, is a summer destination.
 However, as the high season sees thousands of tourists, many prefer to plan their vacation off or shoulder seasons.
-If you are one of those who would like to explore the city without enormous crowds and still enjoy swimming in the Adriatic, make sure you check out the average sea temperature to plan your vacation accordingly.
+If you are one of those, who would like to explore the city without enormous crowds and still enjoy swimming in the Adriatic, make sure you check out the average sea temperature to plan your vacation accordingly.

-Get water shoes – Dubrovnik beaches are pebbly and rocky, with quite harsh terrain underwater in various parts.
+Get water shoes – Dubrovnik beaches are pebbly and rocky, with a quite harsh terrain underwater in various parts.
 Even though you can get them in the town, pack a pair of comfortable water shoes beforehand to avoid extra expenses on the trip.